Chingwonding/RoverBot/IterationOne.md

 # Iteration 1: The Foundation
 Initial setup of the motor controllers and basic movement testing using a cardboard base.
+In the beginning, I just started building basic things through Arduino and the ESP32.
+Through this project, I sought to learn as I go while building something interesting that actually excites me.
+I do think the jump from little to no electronic knowledge to a working motor power test was the biggest knowledge jump so far.

 ---